Ari Roth: Teaching career

-Artistic Director of Theater J
+Theater J

-As Artistic Director of Theater J, Roth produced over 129 mainstage productions, including 44 world premieres, and 150 staged workshops and readings.
+As artistic director of Theater J, Roth produced over 129 mainstage productions, including 44 world premieres, and 150 staged workshops and readings.
 He was credited since taking over in 1997 with leading Theater J to "national prominence as a home for edgy, politically charged plays – and for nurturing risky new works."
 The theater is a program of the Washington DCJCC with an Actors' Equity Small Professional Theatre Tier 7 Contract and membership in the League of Washington Theatres, Theater Communications Group, Cultural Alliance, and the Association for Jewish Theatre.

 He was described as creating a "rare mix of professional polish, thoughtful dramaturgy and nervy experimentation – all in a spot just far enough off the New York radar for a playwright to relax."
 An article in The New York Times claimed that Roth helped to make Theater J the "premier theater for premieres."
 It produced new plays ranging from Joyce Carol Oates's The Tattooed Girl and Wendy Wasserstein's Welcome to My Rash and Third, to Robert Brustein's Spring Forward, Fall Back, Neena Beber's Jump/Cut, and Richard Greenberg's Bal Masque.
 In addition to season offerings, Roth led Theater J to become known for its discussion programming, Beyond the Stage.
 Peter Marks has described the Theater J post-show discussion format as "a chance to digest and puzzle out en masse, in an entirely exhilarating way."